Xahau/xahaud/formal_verification/README.md

-This path builds `XahauConsensus:static`, links the resulting Lean archive and runtime into the test binary, and runs a C++ drift test that compares selected Lean formulas against the production C++ implementations.
-Today the exported surface is intentionally small: the Byzantine bound, participant threshold, and validator quorum threshold.
+This path builds `XahauConsensus:static`, links the resulting Lean archive and runtime into the test binary, and runs a C++ drift test that compares selected Lean definitions against the production C++ implementations.
+The exported surface is intentionally scalar and reviewable:

+- Byzantine bound, participant threshold, and validator quorum threshold.
+- The safety-wrapped zero-view thresholds used by the live gates.
+- The cross-view entropy gate threshold, with effective and original view denominators kept separate.
+- The entropy tier selector policy for `(fromUNLReport, participantCount, effectiveView, originalView)`.
+- Sidecar aligned-participant counting, full-observation, and quorum-aligned predicates.
+- Export's quorum-only proceed predicate, where `fullObservation` is diagnostic rather than success-gating.
+- NegativeUNL cap/effective-view arithmetic.

 This is still a model-to-code cross-check, not a proof that the C++ implements the Lean model.
-Its value is narrower and practical: if a production threshold formula changes without the formal model changing too, the gated unit test fails.
+Its value is narrower and practical: if a production formula or decision ladder changes without the formal model changing too, the gated unit test fails.